 And these are the real capstones in my life.

-“Mom, I’m F#$%*!!!!
-I can’t!!!
-I skipped three classes during add/drop time and now I’m going to be late again!!!!”
+“Mom, I’m F#$%*!
+I can’t!
+I skipped three classes during add/drop time and now I’m going to be late again!,” he said.
 He stood in the kitchen with a wild look in his eyes, his hair disheveled and dryly sticking out from underneath his ball cap.
 He was hyperventilating slightly.
 I’d seen him do this many times through the years and it no longer rattled me.
 I noticed the dry skin on his face from shaving, the aggravated acne.
-He was wearing an oversized black sweatshirt, and his LL bean slippers with no socks.
+He was wearing an oversized black sweatshirt, and his LL Bean slippers with no socks.

 “You ready?” my partner said impatiently as she opened the front door and pressed the garage door opener button at the same time.
 I grabbed my bag and my keys and followed her out the door on the way to the car.
 Just as I was walking out, I heard the sound of the bathroom pump in the basement.
 The teen had successfully made it into the shower.

 “F@##%#$^ I don’t have my bank card.
 I can’t find my bankcard.
 I’m F´#$%##$ed!”

 I wait for a break in the screaming and walk halfway down the stairs.
 In my most stern, and yet surprisingly calm mother voice, I yell down to the teen.
 “Get up here right now.”

 This must be why I’m in the house today despite the work I waited for over the weekend having not yet arrived in my email inbox.
 Life is unraveling at home.

 He storms up the stairs and stands before me in the kitchen, adrenaline racing, looking ready for a fight.

 “You will take my bank card right now, fill up your tank, and drive back here to give it back to me.
 And yes, you will be late but you won’t miss the entire class,” I say.